 Hyperactiveness

-Dogs are hyperactive when their adrenalin levels are up.
+Hyperactiveness is not part of a dog's character, or because of his breed.
+Dogs are hyperactive when their adrenalin levels are running too high.
 The more we try to use a quick fix by disciplining them, trying

-to “get rid of their energy”, telling them no, commanding them to go outside, “relieving their boredom” with toys, etc., the more adrenalin
+to “get rid of their energy”, telling them "No!", commanding them to go outside, the higher their adrenalin

-Dogs are not automatically our best friend - they are only potentially our best friend - and the secret of Natural Dog Training's exceptionally high success rate is to develop this potential.
-Dogs were made to live with dogs, and people were made to live with people.
-So when we work from the false
+Dogs are not automatically our best friend - they are only potentially our best friends - and the secret of Natural Dog Training's exceptionally high success rate is to develop this potential.

-causing adrenalin surges, which cause hyperactiveness, disobedience etc.
+causing adrenalin surges, which in turn cause hyperactiveness, disobedience etc.

 potential!
-And this unique shift in perspective is the key to unlocking our dog's desire to please, in place of punishing, dominating and imposing our will on them.
-There is no such
+This unique shift in perspective is the key to unlocking our dog's desire to please the way this extract from an environmental journal describes, in place of punishing, dominating and imposing our will on them:

-Pam's Natural dog training teaches dog owners how to tap into this potential for cooperation which dogs are designed for, in place of using commands and domination which are artificial and come from the army - not from the wwolf and wild dog packs - as can be seen by the above extract.
-This quote comes from an (objective) environmental study of wild dogs, not a (subjective) academic study seeking to prove it's theories.
+Pam's Natural dog training teaches dog owners how to tap into this potential for cooperation which all dogs are genetically equipped for, in place of using commands and domination which come from the army and are therefore artificial.

 .

-By identifying the source of our dog's adrenalin, (which is what Pam's Natural Dog Training does for you) and removing it, (which Pam shows you how to do) they become our
+By identifying the source of our dog's adrenalin, (which is what Pam's Natural Dog Training does for you) and removing it, (which Pam shows you how to do) our dogs become our

 Then our dog no longer sees life through a cloud of adrenalin, and therefore does not make misjudgments, the